BioD300/BioD3/README.md

 ## Philosophy
 **BioD3** does what you tell it to do — no more, no less; _absolutely perfect_.

 It doesn't mean, BioD3 is trying to outsmart users by making bold assumptions, nor does it burden them with needless complexity and configuration.
+Put it simply, BioD3 gets out of your way and allows you to concentrate on what truly matters: your valuable **scientific data**.

 ## Objective
 - **B**e beautiful;